ansys/pysimai/doc/source/index.rst

 You can learn more about the available post-processings :ref:`here<post_processings>`.

-You're all set!
-You can now look into more advanced concepts like :ref:`configuring your SDK<configuration>`, :ref:`data exploration<data_exploration>` or :ref:`best practices<best_practices>`.
+You're all set: you can now look into more advanced concepts like :ref:`configuring your SDK<configuration>`, :ref:`data exploration<data_exploration>` or :ref:`best practices<best_practices>`.
 If you want to explore the functions and methods available to you in the SDK, you can head over to the :ref:`API reference<api_reference>` section.